thesilverage/thesilverage.com/content/about/_index.md

 weight = 100
 +++

-The Silver Age is a big ol' band o' firends and creative minds meeting and melding in a melting pot of a town, making things happen, keeping it big.
+The Silver Age is a group of movers and shakers and candlestickmakers.
+We are the pastry chefs of the future, and you never can tell what we'll whip up next.

 ## Our Mission

-We want to harvest your libido!
-Donate mental time to us and we will repay you with entertainment and parasocial fulfillment the likes of which your feeble fingers have never faced before.
+Things are getting bad, and we don't know what to do about it.
+We don't think anybody does!
+Your remaining options are to wait or to go.
+Which one will it be?

 ## Our Home

-Our headquarters, or the <q>Headquarters</q> as we like to call it, is just as fun as a ball pit with fewer balls.
+Our headquarters, or the <q>Headquarters</q> as we like to call it, is just as fun as a ball pit.
 Come swing on by at our next event, come give us a chat!
 We mean it!
 You will find the friendliest, most inviting rooms and zaniest interior decor this side of the Schuylkill river at the Silver Age Headquarters.